chaiitanyasangani88/NextBook-Recommender-System/README.md

 In this repo we decompose the item-user-rating matrix into its constituent item and user matrix, which are latent representations of the interactions made by the users.
 We use these latent factor to build item-item similarity and recommend new books to a user.

 We see the t-SNE plots of the item features to understand how the books are represented in the feature space.
-Additionally we average out these features at author level and see if the similar authors are placed close by
+Additionally we average out these features at author level and see if the similar authors are placed close by.
+Look out for `Chetan Bhagat` (-4.3, -0.39) in the graph, you'd be surprised by how many Indian authors are placed close by, without passing this information explicitly.